Table of contents

 Requirements

-- For high speed, you should have a recent 64-bit system (e.g., ARM or x64).
+- For high speed, you should have a recent 64-bit system (e.g., ARM, x64, RISC-V with vector extensions, Loongson).

-- AVX-512 support require a processor with AVX512-VBMI2 (Ice Lake or better) and a recent compiler (GCC 8 or better, Visual Studio 2022 or better, LLVM clang 6 or better).
+- AVX-512 support require a processor with AVX512-VBMI2 (Ice Lake or better, AMD Zen 4 or better) and a recent compiler (GCC 8 or better, Visual Studio 2022 or better, LLVM clang 6 or better).
 You need a correspondingly recent assembler such as gas (2.30+) or nasm (2.14+): recent compilers usually come with recent assemblers.
 If you mix a recent compiler with an incompatible/old assembler (e.g., when using a recent compiler with an old Linux distribution), you may get errors at build time because the compiler produces instructions that the assembler does not recognize: you should update your assembler to match your compiler (e.g., upgrade binutils to version 2.30 or better under Linux) or use an older compiler matching the capabilities of your assembler.

 - To benefit from RISC-V Vector Extensions on RISC-V systems, you should compile specifically for the desired architecture.
 E.g., add